Moat Brae: Ownership

 In 2001 it was again bought privately with the plan to turn it into a hotel.
-However this never transpired and, in 2008, the building was purchased by Loreburn Housing Association (LHA).
-In 2009 there were plans to demolish the house but days before it was due to be razed it was purchased by the Peter Pan Moat Brae Trust.
+However this never transpired and, in 2008, the building was purchased by Loreburn Housing Association.
+In 2009 there were plans to demolish the house, but days before it was due to be razed the house and garden were purchased for £75,000 by the Peter Pan Moat Brae Trust.

 Peter Pan Moat Brae Trust

 The Trust was established to save and restore the house and garden and to develop them as Scotland's first Centre for Children's Literature.
-To do this the Trust has raised over £6m from various funding bodies, foundations and private individuals.
+To do this the Trust raised over £6m from various funding bodies, foundations and private individuals.
 Its fundraising campaign was launched in August 2011 by the Trust's patron, Joanna Lumley.

-With the help of public and private grant awards, plus donations from the public and community initiatives, the Trust has so far been able to purchase the house and garden from the Loreburn Housing Association for £75,000.

-In August 2011, Scottish Culture Secretary Fiona Hyslop announced a grant of £250,000 from Historic Scotland to help in the restoration of the building.
+That month, Scottish Culture Secretary Fiona Hyslop announced a grant of £250,000 from Historic Scotland to help in the restoration of the building.
+Historic Scotland provided further restoration funds in subsequent years, and the National Heritage Lottery Fund and Creative Scotland also contributed funding.
 A land deal was concluded between Dumfries and Galloway Council and the Moat Brae Trust, whereby council-owned land that runs alongside the River Nith behind Dumfries Academy was sold to the Trust for £1.
 The council has said it has no use for the land but recognises its importance for the work of the Trust to develop a Centre for Children's Literature.

-Moat Brae opened to the public by Patron Joanna Lumley and Secretary of State for Culture Fiona Hyslop as the National Centre for Children's Literature and Storytelling on 1 June 2019.
+Moat Brae opened to the public as the National Centre for Children's Literature and Storytelling on 1 June 2019.
 Moat Brae is also home to the library of the Arthur Ransome Society.

+In August 2024, Moat Brae was closed due to financial difficulties; the following month, the property was put up for bid.
+Dumfries and Galloway Council and other grantors seek to recover funds they provided for the Centre for Children's Literature.